Operation Musketoon: Raid

 The submarine settled on the bottom of the fjord until darkness and surfaced at 21:15 to put the commandos ashore by dinghy.
 Reaching the shore, they hid their dinghy under some stones and moss, then set out across the mountains to Glomfjord, reaching the Svartisen undetected.
-Houghton and Granlund, a Norwegian, went ahead to reconnoiter the area before the party began to climb the mountain.
+Houghton and Granlund, a Norwegian, went ahead to reconnoitre the area before the party began to climb the mountain.
 At one stage they had to traverse a near-vertical rock face before reaching the summit.
 The commandos did not know that their presence was suspected.
 A German topographical party was in the area and its commander, Leutnant Wilhelm Dehne, had spotted some unidentified figures above the Glomfjord.
 Later he discovered some Player's cigarette packs and the remains of a camp.
 Fortunately for the commandos, his route back to Glomfjord took him away from their new camp overlooking the power station.

 Resting in their hideout for the following day, the commandos went over their plan of attack and withdrawal from the area.
-They left their encampment at 20:00 (8:00 P.M.) on 17 September, to begin the attack.
+They left their encampment at 20:00 (8:00 p.m.) on 17 September, to begin the attack.
 On their approach they detected a small craft on the fjord; fearing they would be spotted, they decided to postpone the action and return to camp.
 By dawn they had not been able to reach their hideout; while they were in an exposed location they still decided it would be best to stay put until nightfall.
-Reaching their hideout again on the night of the 18th.
-At this point, however, the commandos were running short on supplies and Black ordered the attack to proceed the following night, 19/20 September, no matter what.
+Reaching their hideout again on the night of 18/19 September.
+The commandos were running short on supplies and Black ordered the attack to proceed the following night, 19/20 September, no matter what.